ananyat6979-commits/PulseDE-V2/BENCHMARKS.md

 | neutral | 0 | 0% | — |

 > Note: 0% neutral on a demo batch of financial headlines is realistic.
-> Financial news is rarely neutral — writers frame stories as
+> Financial news is rarely neutral: writers frame stories as
 > positive or negative by nature.

 ---

-## Drift detection (15 articles — split-half test)
+## Drift detection (15 articles: split-half test)

 > ⚠️ 15 articles is below the minimum recommended sample for drift.
 > These numbers will be meaningful at 200+ articles.